 But, Pareyson warns, the person must not be reduced to the situation, as if there were no clear distinction between them, because incarnation "is a choice: I do not reduce myself to my situation, but I choose it.
-Choice, through which I assume my situation, acts so that I do not identify myself with it" (Pareyson, 1943: 18; Eng. transl., 2009: 44).
+Choice, through which I assume my situation, acts so that I do not identify myself with it" (Pareyson, 1943: 18; English translation, 2009: 44).

-Formatività and the aesthetic and performative sensibilities
+Formatività and the Aesthetic and Performative Sensibilities

-'Aesthetics', in the philosophical tradition of Addison, Baumgarten and Vico which has informed a large part of the aesthetic discourse on organization, means taste, sensory perception and aesthetic judgment through the senses, imagination and symbolic construction, mythical thinking and poetic logic.

-It signifies not only art and artistic worlds but also the ordinary beauty and the ordinary ugliness that are collectively constructed even in non-artistic organizations, through negotiation of the aesthetic and the interaction among aesthetic feelings that are like the thinking of the body in a world of sensible knowing.
-Aesthetics is action: it is action when we activate our perceptive faculties and aesthetic judgement to perform a task, to enjoy a product, to imagine ourselves in a situation which does not yet exist, or to immerse ourselves in a context; it is action when we activate the proprioceptive faculties that enable us to move in a situation; it is action when we set about contemplating a work of art, listening to a concert, or being entertained by a story.

-Aesthetics is therefore 'doing', and intertwined in this 'doing' are both the philosophical aesthetic sensibility and the performative sensibility of aesthetic research on organization.
+"Aesthetics," in the philosophical tradition of Addison, Baumgarten, and Vico that has informed a large part of the aesthetic discourse on organization, means taste, sensory perception, and aesthetic judgment through the senses, imagination, and symbolic construction, mythical thinking, and poetic logic.
+It signifies not only art and artistic worlds but also the ordinary beauty and the ordinary ugliness that are collectively constructed even in nonartistic organizations, through negotiation of the aesthetic and the interaction among aesthetic feelings that are like the thinking of the body in a world of sensible knowing.
+Aesthetics is action.
+It is action when we activate our perceptive faculties and aesthetic judgment to perform a task, to enjoy a product, to imagine ourselves in a situation that does not yet exist, or to immerse ourselves in a context.
+It is action when we activate the proprioceptive faculties that enable us to move in a situation.
+It is action when we set about contemplating a work of art, listening to a concert, or being entertained by a story.
+Aesthetics is therefore "doing," and intertwined in this doing are both the philosophical aesthetic sensibility and the performative sensibility of aesthetic research on organization:

 The beauty of nature is a beauty of forms, and so it is evident for a gaze that is capable of seeing the form as a form, after having searched for it, inquired into it, surveyed it, interpreted it, to finally admire and enjoy it.
-Therefore the vision and the appreciation of the beauty of nature presuppose an effort of interpretation, an exercise of faithfulness, discipline of attention, a concentrated gaze, and the cultivation of a way of seeing, to reach that deep and all-seeing view, which is, in one way, vision of forms, and in another, production of forms, since an interpreted form and formed image must coincide in that conformation which is peculiar to contemplation (Pareyson, 1954: 212; Eng. transl.
-2009: 101).
+Therefore the vision and the appreciation of the beauty of nature presuppose an effort of interpretation, an exercise of faithfulness, discipline of attention, a concentrated gaze, and the cultivation of a way of seeing, to reach that deep and all-seeing view, which is, in one way, vision of forms, and in another, production of forms, since an interpreted form and formed image must coincide in that conformation which is peculiar to contemplation (Pareyson, 1954: 212; English translation, 2009: 101).

-Pareyson's aesthetic theory is particularly congenial to the intertwining of aesthetic sensibility and performative sensibility in the aesthetic discourse on organization because, among the many different aspects that the concept of 'doing' may assume, Pareyson posits as 'formativeness' the doing which, while it is being done, invents how to do it, and which for this reason is a doing that forms:
+Pareyson's aesthetic theory is particularly congenial to the intertwining of aesthetic sensibility and performative sensibility in the aesthetic discourse on organization because, among the many different aspects that the concept of doing may assume, Pareyson posits as formativeness the doing that, while it is being done, invents how to do it, and that for this reason is a doing that forms: